Do you have a health warranty?

 Puppies like to chew.
 Have lots of toys available to save your shoes.
 We have had great success with Nylabones, Kongs, Skinnies, Tennis balls, Antlers (Deer, Elk...), and Raw Marrow bones.
 Dont leave puppies unattended with toys.
 Check for wear and tear frequently and replace toys as they show damage.
 Remember getting parts of toys extracted from the tummy is a very costly vet bill.

-What crate should we look at for our puppy?return to the top
+What crate should we look at for our puppy?

 For those looking for crates for their new puppies, we reccomend Midwest Life Stages Crate Model LS-1630 (30” L x 21”W x 24” H) for all of our Minature Goldendoodles.